personofnorank/truemindconsulting/content/services.md

 ### Sensemaking

 Engage me to help you frame, understand and decide what to do about a complex issue.
-Strategy, operations, culture, future-readiness - whatever is of concern.
-Whatever you ask me to look at, I'll show you how it connects to other things too.
+Strategy, operations, culture, future-readiness - whatever you ask me to look at, I'll show you how it connects to other things too.

 <!-- ![Property image](https://unsplash.it/960/350?image=946) -->